jawadgit/ai-agents-n8n-workflows/README.md

 - Run the workflow and see the result
 - See youtube for details https://youtu.be/6iCQcbGTfbY
 - Accepts incoming webhook requests as user queries (text or voice)
-- Uses OpenAI GPT-4 Turbo as the reasoning engine to decide the correct tool/action.
+- Uses OpenAI GPT-4 Turbo as the reasoning engine to decide the correct tool/action
-- Routes requests through a structured agent system with mandatory contact lookup, decision checkpoints, and tool orchestration.
+- Routes requests through a structured agent system with mandatory contact lookup, decision checkpoints, and tool orchestration
-- Contact Agent – Finds and manages contact details.
+- Contact Agent – Finds and manages contact details
-- Email Agent – Reads, filters, and sends emails.
+- Email Agent – Reads, filters, and sends emails
-- Calendar Agent – Creates, retrieves, or deletes events.
+- Calendar Agent – Creates, retrieves, or deletes events
-- Tavily Agent – Performs live web search.
+- Tavily Agent – Performs live web search
-- LinkedIn Agent – Creates LinkedIn posts (disabled by default).
+- LinkedIn Agent – Creates LinkedIn posts
-- Image Agent – Generates or edits images and videos.
+- Image Agent – Generates or edits images and videos
-- X/Twitter Agent – Posts content to X/Twitter (disabled by default).
+- X/Twitter Agent – Posts content to X/Twitter
-- Think Tool – Acts as a reasoning checkpoint before final action.
+- Think Tool – Acts as a reasoning checkpoint before final action

 # Unlimited Blog Automation
 - Import `Blog_Automation.json` and `Image_Automation.json` file into your n8n portal